Search

 (iii) Axial flow or propeller pumps.

-In general, all the rotodynamic pumps closely resemble reaction type of hydraulic turbines and they may be regarded as reversed reaction turbines.
+In general, all the rotodynamic pumps closely resemble the reaction type of hydraulic turbines and they may be regarded as reversed reaction turbines.
 Thus the action of a centrifugal pump is just the reverse of a radially inward flow reaction turbine.
-Similarly, the axial flow pumps are reverse of propeller or Kaplan turbines and the mixed flow pumps are the reverse of mixed flow type turbines such as Francis turbine.
+Similarly, the axial flow pumps are the reverse of propeller or Kaplan turbines and the mixed flow pumps are the reverse of mixed flow type turbines such as the Francis turbine.
 In the present chapter, only centrifugal pumps have been described.

-The main advantage of a centrifugal pump is that its discharging capacity is very much greater than that of a reciprocating pump which can handle relatively small quantity of liquid only, A centrifugal pump can be used for lifting highly viscous liquids such as oils, muddy and sewage water, paper pulp, sugar molasses, chemicals etc. But a reciprocating pump can handle only pure water or less viscous liquids free from impurities as otherwise, its valves may cause frequent trouble.
+The main advantage of a centrifugal pump is that its discharging capacity is very much greater than that of a reciprocating pump which can handle a relatively small quantity of liquid only, A centrifugal pump can be used for lifting highly viscous liquids such as oils, muddy and sewage water, paper pulp, sugar molasses, chemicals etc. But a reciprocating pump can handle only pure water or less viscous liquids free from impurities as otherwise, its valves may cause frequent trouble.
 A centrifugal pump can be operated at very high speeds without any danger of separation and cavitation.

 As such it can be coupled directly through flanged coupling to the electric motor.
 The maximum speed of a reciprocating pump is limited by the considerations of separation and cavitation.
-As such reciprocating pumps can be operated at low speeds only and for that these pumps are mostly belt driven.
+As such reciprocating pumps can be operated at low speeds only and for that these pumps are mostly belt-driven.
 The maintenance cost of a centrifugal pump is low and only periodical checkup is sufficient.
 But for a reciprocating pump, the maintenance cost is high because the parts such as valves etc. may need frequent replacement.
 However, a reciprocating pump can build up very high pressures as high as 69 x 106 N/m2 {700 kg(f)/cm2} or even more and hence these pumps are used for lifting oil from very deep oil wells.

 COMPONENT PARTS OF A CENTRIFUGAL PUMP

 (i) Impeller.
 It is a wheel or rotor which is provided with a series of backward curved blades or vanes.
-It is mounted on a shaft which is coupled to an external source of energy (usually an electric motor) which imparts the required energy to the impeller thereby making it to rotate.
+It is mounted on a shaft that is coupled to an external source of energy (usually an electric motor) which imparts the required energy to the impeller thereby making it rotate.

 The impellers may be classified as.